the-k-node/yelp-camp/README.md

 So what are you waiting for?
-Check it out here and let me know how it looks in action (ignore any little bugs, because I will be fixing them whenever I find time).
+Check it out here and let me know how it looks in action (ignore any styling issues, because I will be fixing them whenever I find time).

 Go to your browser and type this to take a loot at my work: URL -https://kiran-kumar-apps.herokuapp.com/ (yeah also works if you just click the url).